GoExport/GoSubtitle/README.md

 # GoSubtitle

 A PyQt6-based desktop application for converting Movie XML files to SRT subtitle format with speaker identification and timing controls.
+Also includes a powerful command-line interface for batch processing and automation.

 ## Features